Murder of Lesley Molseed: Acquittal

-In August 1991, the new findings in Kiszko's case were referred to the Home Secretary Kenneth Baker, who immediately passed them on to the Court of Appeal.
-On 19 December 1991, Kiszko was moved from Ashworth to Prestwich Hospital.
+In May 1991, Kenneth Baker ordered Kiszko's case to go to the Court of Appeal.
+On 19 December 1991 Kiszko was bailed to Prestwich Hospital.

 Ten months before his parole hearing was due, on 17 February 1992, the judicial investigation into Kiszko's conviction began.
 It was heard by three judges, Lord Lane (Lord Chief Justice), Mr Justice Rose and Mr Justice Potts.
-Present at the hearing were Franz Muller QC and William Boyce for the Crown, who were there to argue that Kiszko was guilty of murder and therefore must remain in prison custody for at least another ten months; and Stephen Sedley QC and Jim Gregory, to state that Kiszko was innocent.
-In court were Lesley's father Fred Anderson and April Molseed, her mother, who were both convinced up to that moment that Kiszko was guilty and should remain behind bars.
+Present at the hearing were Franz Muller QC and William Boyce QC for the Crown, who were there to argue that Kiszko was guilty of murder and therefore must remain in prison custody for at least another ten months; and Stephen Sedley QC and Jim Gregory, to state that Kiszko was innocent.

-After hearing the new evidence presented by Sedley, who said the original verdict 'could not in all probability have been obtained if new medical evidence had been before the court at the time of the trial', Gregory, Muller and Boyce did not put up any contrary argument and immediately accepted its validity.
-Also, after hearing the new evidence, Lord Lane said: 'It has been shown that this man cannot produce sperm.
-This man cannot have been the person responsible for ejaculating over the girl's knickers and skirt, and consequently cannot have been the murderer.'
+After hearing the new evidence presented by Sedley, who said the original verdict "could not in all probability have been obtained if new medical evidence had been before the court at the time of the trial", Gregory, Muller and Boyce did not put up any contrary argument and immediately accepted its validity.
+Also, after hearing the new evidence, Lord Lane said: "It has been shown that this man cannot produce sperm.
+This man cannot have been the person responsible for ejaculating over the girl's knickers and skirt, and consequently cannot have been the murderer."
 Kiszko was cleared, and Lord Lane ordered his immediate release from custody.

 The 1976 trial judge Sir Hugh Park, who had praised the police and the 13-year-old girls at the original trial for bringing Kiszko to justice, apologised for what had happened to Kiszko but said he was not sorry for how he had handled the court case.
-He wrote to Kiszko to express regret that he had been convicted for something he hadn't done.
-Anthony Beaumont-Dark, a Conservative MP, said, 'This must be the worst miscarriage of justice of all time.
-It brings shame on everyone involved in the case.'
+He wrote to Kiszko to express regret that he had been convicted for something he had not done.
+Anthony Beaumont-Dark, a Conservative MP, said, "This must be the worst miscarriage of justice of all time.
+It brings shame on everyone involved in the case."
 He then demanded a full, independent and wide-ranging inquiry into the conviction.